 Keiron is investigating self-recognition and self-regulation in the New Caledonian crow and human infants.

 Annesha’s research looks at social games, turn-taking and the earliest development of cooperation.
 She is examining how parents and infants coordinate their behaviour to seamlessly interact in social contexts.
 She hopes that her Master’s research will help us further understand how children begin to act in coordinated, socially contingent ways.

 Kristina completed her Honours in Psychology in 2016 and is currently pursuing her Masters of Psychology in Applied Behavioural Analysis.
-She assists in the Early Learning Lab by helping to run our cooperation studies.
+She assists in the Early Learning Lab by helping to run our cooperation and second-language learning studies.